narcode/codeklavier/ACTIVITIES.md

 ### This page gives a run down of public CodeKlavier presentations and milestones to date:
 (newest on top)

-January 2018: Performance of new hybrid version for Disklavier at [Conlon X Gaudeamus](https://gaudeamus.nl/events/gaudeamus-x-conlon-disklavier-projection-works/)
-              Performance of the CKalculator at the International Conference on Live Coding
+January 2018: Performance of new hybrid version for Disklavier at [Conlon X Gaudeamus](https://gaudeamus.nl/events/gaudeamus-x-conlon-disklavier-projection-works/).
+We will also perform with the CKalculator at the International Conference on Live Coding

 November 2018: Performance at Splendor